nonunknown/godot-powerful/README.md

 ![Power](https://i.imgur.com/T6zzGET.png)

-## Motivate-me =D
+## Motivate me =D
 You can motivate me continue this and a lot of other projects to improve godot-engine, and help a lot of people making their dreams come true:

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A21UUHC)

-## What this is?
+## What this is
-List of plugins that you need in almost any project you make to turn godot into a most powerful engine that already is.
+A list of plugins that you need in almost any project you make to turn godot into a more powerful engine than it already is.

 ## What's new?